Order Management: How to Set Your Fulfilment Process to Maximum Efficiency

 What is order management?

-Order management is all about keeping track of orders coming into a retail business and managing the processes required to fulfil them.
+Order management is all about keeping track of orders coming into a retail business and managing the processes required to fulfill them.
 This covers everything from the point of receiving an order right through to delivery as well as after-sales experience and dealing with any relevant returns.

 Here’s an image of the typical flow of steps we think need to be covered: